jparise/vim-graphql/README.md

 filetype is automatically selected for filenames ending in `.graphql`, `.graphqls`, and `.gql`.

-If you would like to enable automatic syntax support for more types of files (for example `*.prisma`), create a new file named `~/.vim/ftdetect/prisma.vim`
+If you would like to enable automatic syntax support for more file extensions (e.g., `*.prisma`), create a file named `~/.vim/after/ftdetect/graphql.vim` containing autocommand lines like:
-containing:

 ```vim
 au BufNewFile,BufRead *.prisma setfiletype graphql